me-th/csrf/README.md

   approaches.
 - Cookies are authenticated and based on the [securecookie](https://github.com/gorilla/securecookie) library.
-They're also Secure (issued over HTTPS only) and are HttpOnly by default, because sane defaults are important.
+They're also Secure (issued over HTTPS only) and are HttpOnly by default, because sensible defaults are important.
 - Cookie SameSite attribute (prevents cookies from being sent by a browser during cross site requests) are not set by default to maintain backwards compatibility for legacy systems.
 The SameSite attribute can be set with the SameSite option.